kariemoorman/kariemoorman.github.io/projects.md

 <a href="http://neurocritic.blogspot.com/2006/12/positive-voltage-does-not-equal.html" target="_blank"><img class="imageclass" src="https://photos1.blogger.com/x/blogger/1782/2187/320/22148/N400-P600.jpg" width="40%" height="40%"/></a>
 <br>
 <p><div class="manual-content">
-	This project with Ramesh Balasubramaniam, Karen Sullivan, Elise Stickles, and Daniel Comstock uses EEG to measure ERPs related to the online processing of novel and conventional metaphor.
+	This project with uses EEG to measure ERPs related to the online processing of novel and conventional metaphor.
 We are interested in how different types of lexical priming (e.g., category-based mappings, comparison-based mappings) affect novel metaphor comprehension.
-We want to better understand the degree to which semantically congruent conventional, or primary, metaphors can faciliate processing of novel metaphors.
+We want to better understand the degree to which semantically congruent conventional, or primary, metaphors can facilitate processing of novel metaphors.
           </div></p>
 </section>